dollodart/techblog/posts/education/how-does-a-transistor-work/how-does-a-transistor-work.rst

 Also, a hole is an absence of an electron and so a fictitious particle.
 While it is modeled as a particle there remains the same asymmetry as required, since there is no real positive charge carrier.
-Not only are holes consistent with the required asymmetry, but transistors require the existence of holes [#]_.
-However, one might as well say that deficiencies of electrons are required for transistors, since the hole is merely a fictious particle used to model the physically true phenomenon of a deficiency of electrons.
+Holes are consistent with the required asymmetry, and it is even said that transistors "require" the existence of holes [#]_.
+However, one might as well say that transistors require a deficiency of electrons , since the hole is merely a fictious particle used to model the physically true phenomenon of a deficiency of electrons.
 And holes are only necessary for quantum mechanical models, as in the above footnote reference.
 Here electron deficiency will be treated as positrons floating above immobile electrons, and this is adequate for the classical model.
 Imposing the immobility condition preserves the asymmetry in the classical model where one considers electrons and positrons in the same material.
 These choices are simply requirements for the model and have no physical bearing: every point of experimental evidence is that charge is transported by electrons, the only real charge carriers [#]_.

 I will continue to refer to the positive charge carriers modeled as positrons with the quantum mechanical term hole, like I did in the preceding two paragraphs.